The Hero's Journey

 Suddenly you find yourself in a calculation of years vs choices and how you can best make amend, course correct, and navigate toward some kind of happy ending and at best not a messy one.

 The pressure of time passing, the results of choice and action not taken can become heavy on the tireing soul, even for those who we once saw as strong, wise and all-knowing turned to wine, women, and breakdowns.

-There is however good news, it is not to late and it is never to early to start implementing better choices, a good palce to start is with our own health, we can maintain some kind of control and mental stability by way of taking daily action in nutrition, self-care and lifestyle.
+It is not to late and it is never to early to start implementing better choices, a good palce to start is with our own health, we can maintain some kind of control and mental stability by way of taking daily action, creating healthy habits by way of our lifestyle.

 When you step back and see the great and grand design of your life, you see that everything was meant to be and everything is in fact perfect.
-That there are great gifts waiting in the transition from youth to adult, however it takes a payment of youth to appreciat that.
+There are great gifts waiting in the transition from youth to adult, however it takes a payment of youth to appreciat that.

-May you recognise your hero's journey, be healthy along the way and may you pass through with grace and elegance.
+May you recognise your own hero's journey, live long healthy and with grace .

 “The privilege of a lifetime is being who you are.”

 ― Joseph Campbell

 #herosjourney #josephcampbell #aginggracefully #beauty #aging #ageing #antiaging #youth #love #life #journey #personaldevelopment #selfcare #women #parenting #menopause #hormones #lifestyle #health #wellness #empoweredwomen #mama #mother #parenting #life #middleage #overforty #womenoverforty #womeninspiringwomen